collective-soundworks/collective-soundworks.github.io/docs/tutorials/state-manager.md

 const player = await client.stateManager.create('player');
 ```

-You can see here side-by-side the `stateManager.create` and `stateManager.attach` methods and how they relate:
+Here, you can see side-by-side the `stateManager.create` and `stateManager.attach` methods and how they relate:
 - `stateManager.create` creates a new instance of a shared state that is owned by the node (clients or server).
-- `stateManager.attach` attach to an existing instance of a shared state created (and owned) by another node.
+- `stateManager.attach` attach to an existing shared state instance created (and thus owned) by another node.

 ## Display the states values

-Now that our shared states are setup, let's continue on our client-side code to display the current values of the different shared states and update the screen when their value change.
+Now that our shared states are setup, let's continue on our client-side code to display the current values of the different shared states and update the screen when their values change.
 To that end, we will use the [`lit`](https://lit.dev/) library proposed by _Google_ and the `$layout` object created for us by the soundworks wizard.

 :::tip
-The `$layout` we just removed is a convenience object proposed by the template as a starting point for building interfaces.
-It is based on the [lit](https://lit.dev/) library developped by _Google_ and its source code is located in `src/clients/player/views/layout.js`.
-By no mean _soundworks_ requires the usage of this abstraction, feel free to remove it if you prefer using something else.
+The `$layout` included in the template is a convenience object proposed as a starting point for building interfaces.
+It is built on top of on the [lit](https://lit.dev/) library and its source code is located in `src/clients/player/views/layout.js`.
+By no means _soundworks_ requires the use of this abstraction, feel free to remove it if you prefer using something else.
 :::

-So, let's just import the `lit` library first.
+So, let's first import the `lit` library.

 :::info
-By default, the `lit` library is a dependency of the application, it can be used without installation.
+The `lit` library is installed as a dependency of the application by default.
+It can thus be used without any installation step.
 :::

 ```js {4}